ByteBandit0101/Bastion-Waf-Tool/README.md

    Do you want to clear the logs folder or save? (clear/save): "Enter the desired option"
    ```
   ### Exploited vulnerabilities
-  Here are the pages that BASTION exploits in both Multilidae and DVWA and their respective vulnerabilities
+  Here are the pages that BASTION exploits in both Mutillidae and DVWA and their respective vulnerabilities
-  <h3>Multilidae</h3>
+  <h3>Mutillidae</h3>
   <h3>add-to-your-blog.php</h3>
         <ul>
             <ul>SQL Injection on blog entry</ul>